Hello.

 2018

-Book review: Objects in ancient Greek theater.
+Book review on props and physical objects in ancient Greek theater.
 In Bryn Mawr Classical Review.

 2017